-ax planning is a juggling act for business owners.
-You must keep your eye on your company's income and expenses and applicable tax breaks, which is particularly challenging this year in light of Tax Cuts and Jobs Act (TCJA) changes.
+Tax planning is a juggling act for business owners

+s a business owner, you must keep your eye on your company's income and expenses and applicable tax breaks, which the complexities of the Tax Cuts and Jobs Act (TCJA) makes especially challenging.
 But you also need to look out for your own financial future, which requires retirement planning and exit planning.
 And if you might sell your business or acquire another, it's critical to consider the tax consequences.